-It was inspired by conversations in a barbershop and the example set by a local postal worker turned philanthropist.
-Created in January 2013 by three non-profit executives, Ujima seeks to increase the philanthropic impact of African American men in the Richmond Region.
-Members contribute a minimum of $1,100 and award a grant to a deserving non-profit that empower youth, through education related programming.
-Since its inception in 2013, Ujima donors have awarded approximately $130,000 in grants to six (6) local non-profits.
+Ujima Legacy Fund was inspired by conversations in a barbershop and the example of a local postal worker turned philanthropist.
+Ujima seeks to increase the philanthropic impact of African American men in the Richmond Region.
+Members each contribute a minimum of $1,100 annually.
+Since 2013, Ujima has awarded more than $168,000 to deserving nonprofits that empower youth through education related programming.

 The Ujima Legacy Fund is an initiative in collaboration with The Community Foundation, an IRS-recognized 501(c)(3) public charity.